lsst-sqre/sqr-064/index.rst

    ``r`` in the output version.
 #. ``image`` -- optional: this is the name of the image you're building
    and pushing.
 It defaults to ``docker.io/lsstsqre/sciplat-lab``.
+#. ``input`` -- optional: this is the name, and any tag prefix, of the
+   input image you're starting with.
+It defaults to ``docker.io/lsstsqre/centos:7-stack-lsst_distrib-``.

+   Note that if there is no tag prefix, it should end with a colon, and that if you do this, you're on your own: SQuaRE expects its containers to be built on top of the DM stack image.

+   If you're just adding things to the stack image for your input container , you are likely to be fine, but it's entirely possible to introduce version incompatibilities while so doing.
+It is certainly not going to work if you start with something that isn't based on the stack image.
 #. ``supplementary`` -- optional: if specified, this turns the build into an
    experimental build where the tag starts with ``exp_`` and ends with ``_<supplementary>``.